Fall Registration begins at the end of July. Keep in touch at email@example.com!

 Q: Are these courses for credit?

 These courses are not for university academic credit.
-However, professionals can receive AIA continuing education credits for their course completion.
+However, professionals can receive AIA or IDCEC continuing education credits for their course completion.

 Q: Is there some sort of certificate at the end?

 You will receive a certificate of completion for the program once the four courses have been completed.

-Q: What is meant by AIA CEU HSW Credits?
+Q: What is meant by AIA/IDCEU CEU HWS Credits?

-Courses 1 and 2 Have 4 AIA continuing education units/credits associated with them, courses 3 and 4 have 5 each.
-As a registered member of the American Institute of Architects or one of the three professional Interior Design organizations in North America (ASID, IIDA, IDC), one is required to amass CEUs to keep their license active.
-The credits that are available through our courses fall in the category of Health, Wellness and Safety (HWS).
+Each course offers 4-7.5 AIA/IDCEC continuing education units/credits.
+As a registered member of the American Institute of Architects or one of the three professional Interior Design organizations in North America (ASID, IIDA, IDC), one is required to amass CEUs to keep their license/membership active.
+The credits that are available through our courses fall in the category of Health, Wellness, and Safety (HWS).